montagejs/montagejs.org/docs/gestures.md

 In a real world app you may do something like creating a context menu with a number of items for the user to select.

 ### Hooking everything up
-The only thing left is to hook the JavaScript up to some HTML using the Montage serialization, and add the styles using CSS:
+The only thing left is to hook the JavaScript up to some HTML using the Mod serialization, and add the styles using CSS:

 HTML:
 ```html